Flowpack/Flowpack.ElasticSearch.ContentRepositoryAdaptor/README.md

 * `TYPO3.TYPO3CR.Search`: provides common functionality for searching TYPO3CR nodes,
   does not contain a search backend

+* `Flowpack.ElasticSearch`: provides common code for working with Elasticsearch

 * `Flowpack.ElasticSearch.ContentRepositoryAdaptor`: this package

 * `Flowpack.SimpleSearch.ContentRepositoryAdaptor`: an alternative search backend (to be used